-'''

 simp [at position]

-'''

 The simp tactic rewrites the goal using a standard set of rewrite rules, called the simp set, exhaustively.
-The simp set can be extended by putting the a[simp] attribute on lemmas.
-Unlike rw, simp can rewrite terms containing bound variables (e.g., occurrences of x in the body of λx , ..., $\forall x$, ..., or $\exists x$, ...).
+Each equation in the simp set is used as a left-to-right rewrite rule.
+The simp set contains various rules about predefined symbols (e.g., arithmetic and list operators) and can be extended by putting the a[simp] attribute on lemmas.
+Unlike rw, simp can rewrite terms containing bound variables (e.g., occurrences of x in the body of $\lambda x$ , ..., $\forall x$ , ..., or $\exists x$ , ...).

-'''

-simp [lemma-or-constant1, ..., lemma-or-constantn] [at position]
+simp [lemma-or-constant1, ..., lemma-or-constantn] at position

-'''

 For the above simp variant, the specified lemmas are temporarily added to the simp set.
-In the lemma list, an asterisk () can be use to represent all hypotheses.
+In the lemma list, an asterisk (\) can be use to represent all hypotheses.
 The minus sign (-) in front of a lemma name temporarily removes the lemma from the simp set.
-A powerful incantation that both simplifies the hypotheses and uses the result to simplify the goal's target is simp [] at .
+A powerful incantation that both simplifies the hypotheses and uses the result to simplify the goal's target is simp [\] at \.

-Given the lemma $l : \forall x, g x = f x$ and the goal $\vdash h(f a)(g b)(g c)$, the tactic simp [l] produces the subgoal $\vdash h(f a)(f b)(f c)$, where both g b and g c have been rewritten.
+Given the lemma l : $\forall x, g x = f x$ and the goal $\vdash h(fa)(gb)(gc)$ , the tactic simp [l] produces the subgoal $\vdash h(fa)(fb)(fc)$ , where both g b and g c have been rewritten.
 Instead of a lemma, we can also specify the name of a constant.
 This temporarily adds the constant's defining equations to the simp set.